-Rhomboids - Movers of the Scapula
+Rhomboids – movers of the scapula

 What does the name of the rhomboid muscle mean?

-The rhomboids are divided into a major and minor portion which originate and insert in different places.
+Based on their location, the rhomboids are divided into a major and minor portion which originate and insert in different places.

 Where do the rhomboid muscles attach?